philly2600/philly2600.github.io/index.md

 # Location & Time
 {:id="location-and-time"}

 We meet the first Friday of the month.
-Currently, we are alternating the meeting location for even and odd months.

-On odd months (January, March, May, July, September, November) we meet at 30t St. Station ([get directions](https://www.google.com/maps/dir//30th+St+Station,+Market+Street,+Philadelphia,+PA/@39.9558404,-75.2169877,13z/data=!4m8!4m7!1m0!1m5!1m1!1s0x89c6c64edfc6112b:0xaecb4b2c47dd6d3f!2m2!1d-75.1819683!2d39.9557799){:target="_blank"}).
-If the weather is nice you may find us at the tables out front (close to Market St.) but if the weather is bad we will be indoors on the South side of the building or near the Wendy's/Dunkin.

-On even months (February, April, June, August, October, December) we meet at [Iffy Books](https://iffybooks.net/){:target="_blank"} located at 404 S 20th St ([get directions]([https://maps.app.goo.gl/N2LwrEUszKPd3iaJ9){:target="_blank"}).
+Currently, we meet **every month** at [Iffy Books](https://iffybooks.net/){:target="_blank"} located at 404 S 20th St ([get directions]([https://maps.app.goo.gl/N2LwrEUszKPd3iaJ9){:target="_blank"}).
+Construction ia currently impeding meeting at 30th St Station, but we will resume meetings there when we are able.

-Unless otherwise noted, people begin to show up between **6:00 and 7:00 PM** and stay as late as they like.
+Unless otherwise noted, people begin to show up around **6:00** and stay as late as they like.
 Sometimes people get there earlier, but sometimes they don't show up until much later.
-If you aren't sure where people are, grab a seat and keep an eye out for people discussing tech.
-If you happen to arrive around **8:00 PM** or later at 30th St. (during meets at Iffy Books, people usually stay there the entire time), the whole group has likely moved to a bar or restaurant for food or drinks.
+If you happen to arrive around **8:00 PM** or later, a portion of the group has likely moved to a bar or restaurant for food or drinks.
 Be sure to check the latest activity on our [Mastodon account](https://jawns.club/@philly2600){:target="_blank"} for updates to the group's location.

 In the event of a holiday or inclement weather, monitor our [Mastodon account](https://jawns.club/@philly2600){:target="_blank"} for cancellations and potential rescheduling.